Why Recessed Lights Are the Go-To Solution for Any Space

 - 6-inch downlight fixtures: These are larger fixtures that can provide ample light output and are often used in larger rooms or for higher ceilings.

 It's important to note that the size of the fixture can impact the amount of light it produces, as well as how it looks in a space.
 It's best to choose a size that is appropriate for the room and its intended use.
+If you're still unsure what size you need, check out our in-depth article about recessed can lighting sizes.

-How Many Recessed Lights Do I Need to Buy?
+Deciding How Many Recessed Lights You Need

 The number of recessed lighting fixtures required depends on the size of the room and the level of brightness needed.
 In larger spaces, multiple recessed lights may be required to provide adequate lighting.
-Additionally, consider the spacing between fixtures to avoid under- or over-lit areas.
-Warehouse-Lighting.com provides Free Lighting Design and Layout assistance to help you plan your lighting scheme.
+A general rule of thumb is to space recessed lights roughly half the ceiling height apart.
+For example, for an 8-foot ceiling, place lights about 4 feet apart.

 You can replace the bulbs in your existing recessed lighting fixtures with LEDs, provided the fixtures are compatible with LED lamps.
 LEDs use significantly less energy than traditional incandescent bulbs and last much longer.
 Select LEDs that are the appropriate size and wattage for your fixtures.
 Additionally, if you're using dimmer switches, ensure the LEDs are dimmable.
 If your current fixture doesn't accommodate LEDs, you can always pick up retrofit recessed lighting kits that will enable you to make the switch.